jzy3d/panama-gl/doc/setup/seup_macos.md

 # Install tools and librairies to work with OpenGL on macOS

-Get XCode as required by your macOS version : https://developer.apple.com/support/xcode/

-(or use App Store but forces latest version for later OS not always supported by old MacBooks)
+* Get [XCode as required by your macOS](https://developer.apple.com/support/xcode/) version (or use App Store but forces latest version for later OS not always supported by old MacBooks)

-After logging with an Apple ID, search the XCode version that fits your OS : https://developer.apple.com/download/all/?q=xcode%2012.4
+* After logging with an Apple ID, search the XCode version that fits your OS : https://developer.apple.com/download/all/?q=xcode%2012.4

 # How I built the OpenGL bindings